arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Switching to the Calls View_

-1. In **IntelliTrace Calls View**, click one of the calls above the one highlighted in order to move the debugger position to other statements.
+1. In **IntelliTrace Calls View**, click one of the calls above the one highlighted in order to move the debugger's position to other statements.

 	![Changing to other statement using the IntelliTrace Calls View](Images/changing-to-other-statement-using-the-intelli.png?raw=true "Changing to other statement using the IntelliTrace Calls View")

-	_Changing to other statement using the IntelliTrace Calls View_
+	_Changing to other statements using the IntelliTrace Calls View_

 1. Stop debugging by pressing **Shift + F5**.

 1. Cancel and remove the failing deployment to Windows Azure.
-In the Windows Azure activity log window, right-click the deployment and select **Cancel and remove**.
+To do this, in the **Windows Azure Activity Log** window, right-click the deployment and select **Cancel and remove**.

 	![Cancel the failing deployment](Images/cancel-failing-deployment.png?raw=true "Cancel the failing deployment")